kadavr95/caracal/README.md

 end
 ```

-Margins require positive integer values, footer and header may be equal to zero.
-Additionally, the combined size of the margins/headers on either axis cannot exceed the page size on that axis (e.g., the sum of the `left` and `right` values must be less than the `page_width`).
-Header and footer sizes don't add to the top and bottom margins sizes, the biggest value from the corresponding pair determines final size.
+Margins require positive integer values, `footer` and `header` may be equal to zero.
+Additionally, the combined size of the margins on either axis cannot exceed the page size on that axis (e.g., the sum of the `left` and `right` values must be less than the `page_width`). `Header` and `footer` sizes don't add to the `top` and `bottom` margins sizes, only the biggest value from the corresponding pair determines final size.

 ### Page Breaks